Sodium sulfite

 Sodium sulfite (sodium sulphite) is the inorganic compound with the chemical formula Na2SO3.
 A white, water-soluble solid, it is used commercially as an antioxidant and preservative.
+It is also suitable for the softening of lignin in the pulping and refining processes of wood and lignocellulosic materials.
 A heptahydrate is also known but it is less useful because of its greater susceptibility toward oxidation by air.

 Preparation

 Sodium sulfite can be prepared by treating a solution of sodium hydroxide with sulfur dioxide.
 When conducted in warm water, Na2SO3 initially precipitates as a white solid.
 With more SO2, the solid dissolves to give the disulfite, which crystallizes upon cooling.